 Learn how cooling system capacity and efficiency are measured with these air conditioning terms:

-- British thermal unit (BTU): A cooling system’s ability to pull heat from a space is reflected in BTUs.
+- British Thermal Unit (BTU): A cooling system’s ability to pull heat from space is reflected in BTUs.
 It’s a heat equivalent measure of the amount of energy needed to increase temperature in a pound of water one degree Fahrenheit.

 - Capacity: A measure reflected in tons (tons of cooling, not weight), capacity shows the air conditioner’s ability to remove heat.

 - Energy Efficiency Ratio (EER): EER shows the efficiency of heat pumps and window air conditioners.
 It’s a consistent measure rather than a seasonal one.
 Btu/h divided by watt energy input equals a unit’s EER.

 - Minimum Efficiency Reporting Value (MERV): This is a measure of a filter’s effectiveness; it describes both the size of particles the filter is capable of removing as well as its efficiency in doing so.
 MERV goes from 1 to 16 for residential HVAC systems – MERV 1 filters are low efficiency; MERV 16 filters are high efficiency.